 “Look for an agent who specializes in business insurance and can be a long-term partner,” said Mike Wolfe, co-founder and CEO of marketing agency WAM Enterprises.
 “It’s important to establish a relationship with your agent.
 Research online, and ask other business owners who they work with.
 We have several agencies in our town, but [we] decided to do business with an agent who is farther away, because we developed a relationship and trust.”

 An insurance broker, rather than an agent who works for a specific provider, may be a good choice for business owners who want to find coverage from different providers to suit all their needs, said Kear.

 “When you’re sitting down and talking with an agent, make sure the agent understands your business and what you do, and how many employees you have,” Dokovna added.
 “Most good agents will know what you need.
 Some small businesses even use [professional employer organizations], and so those companies sort of act like a super employer; they offer other types of insurance, which are often cheaper and more cost-effective for a small business owner, being able to tap into a larger resource pool than they would have on their own.”

 Most insurance policies need to be renewed annually.
 Before you sign on for another year of coverage, it’s wise to look over the fine print of your policy and account for any changes, either in your business or in the provider’s terms of service.

 “Coverage and policies change all the time, so review your business with your agent every year,” said Paige Dawson, founder and president of marketing firm MPD Ventures.
 “Your business may have changed during a coverage year, and [your policy] may no longer be adequate.
 Adding or dropping employees, services, products, physical locations, etc. can have an impact on your policy.”

-If your business does go through a major change or transition in the middle of coverage, be sure to discuss it with your insurance agent as soon as possible, and have him or her walk you through your options.
+If your business goes through a major change or transition in the middle of coverage, discuss it with your insurance agent as soon as possible, and ask them to walk you through your options.
 Depending on the change, you may even be able to save money on your policy.